treeform/vmath/README.md

 # VMath

-Collection of math rutines that for 2d and 3d graphics.
+Collection of math routines for 2d and 3d graphics.

-Has functinos for Vec2, Vec3, Vec4, Mat3, Mat4 and Quat.
+Has functions for Vec2, Vec3, Vec4, Mat3, Mat4 and Quat.

 # API: vmath

 ```nim